ABOUT NEW YORK CITY CYBER COMMAND

 The length of the internship cannot exceed 13 weeks and must take place between the start of June and the end of August.
 Students are required to work a minimum of 17 hours per week.

-NYC3 will provide equipment for this internship period.
-The students will be required to have their own internet connectivity.
+NYC3 will provide a computer for this internship period, students will be required to have their own internet connectivity.